mg52/DrawChat_Mobile/README.md

 $ ionic serve

-Or run on an emulator:
+Or run on an emulator (substitute ios for android to build for Android instead):

 $ ionic platform add ios

-$ ionic platform add android

 then